Unispace365/ds_cinder/doc/basics/Network Synchronization.md

 ## Creating a custom sprite

-There's a number of steps to take render your own sprite on a client:
+There's a number of steps to take to render your own sprite on a client:

 1. Install the Sprite on startup
 2. Register the client and server functions